-Choosing an inappropriate auditor may result in the Clean Energy Regulator requesting you to provide more information about the matter audited, and you may be subject to further compliance monitoring.
+Choosing an inappropriate auditor may result in the CER requesting you to provide more information about the matter audited, and you may be subject to further compliance monitoring.

 Whilst auditors are generally compliant with the legislation, there may be times when reporters observe some instances of poor performance or non-compliant behaviour.
 We encourage reporters to inform the agency of any observed non-compliance or poor performance.

-The Clean Energy Regulator will consider the findings of any voluntary audit report in targeting and conducting compliance monitoring activities.
-Reporters are encouraged to provide these voluntary audits to the Clean Energy Regulator as an attachment to their NGER report in the EERS.
+The CER will consider the findings of any voluntary audit report in targeting and conducting compliance monitoring activities.
+Reporters are encouraged to provide these voluntary audits to the CER as an attachment to their NGER report in EERS.

 1300 553 542